Agoric/documentation/main/getting-started/start-a-project.md

 ## Initialize `demo` from Dapp Template

-Use the [Aagoric CLI](/guides/agoric-cli/commands.md) to fetch from a Dapp template and put it in a `demo` directory _not located in your `agoric-sdk` clone_:
+Use the [Agoric CLI](/guides/agoric-cli/commands.md) to fetch from a Dapp template and put it in a `demo` directory _not located in your `agoric-sdk` clone_: